learn-co-curriculum/phase-1-maintaining-a-blog/README.md

 [Nested Arrays and Hashes in Ruby]: http://www.korenlc.com/nested-arrays-hashes-loops-in-ruby/

-Soon, we'll deploy a schedule of blog posts.
+If you are in the Immersive program, soon we'll deploy a schedule of blog posts.
 Every day three different students will have a completed blog post due that they will share with the class.
 You can expect to have one blog post due every two-and-a-half to three weeks (but don't hesitate to blog more frequently than that!)

 ## General Guidelines